ragnarlotus/vue-flux/README.md

 * Fall: the image falls in front displaying next image.
 * Wave: makes the image 3D and divides it in slices that turn vertically to display the next image.
 * Blinds 3D: divides the image in vertical bars that blinds 180 deg to form the next image.
-* Round 1: the image is splited in blocks that turn 180 deg horizontally to form next image.
+* Round 1: the image is split in blocks that turn 180 deg horizontally to form next image.
 * Round 2: panels start to round vertically revealing the next image in upper arrow form leaving trail.
 * Explode: the image starts to explode from the center to outside.